Fire Lookouts and the Act of Remaining

 Sheepeater Lookout is the last remaining staffed lookout in The Church, and recently only for emergency purposes.
 As we climb the Mosquito Ridge trail, the outline of Sheepeater Peak briefly comes into view.
 Last month, we interviewed a lookout enthusiast named Richard Holm who also restores lookouts in his spare time.
 In his 2009 book, Points of Prominence, Holm explains that Sheepeater exists at the edge of lookout evolution, and that those who staff it are primarily “fire monitors” who make sure that fire does not cross the wilderness boundary.
 Their new (and decreased) function is of interest to Holm, though, who points out that the average fire size has grown from just a few thousand acres to “100,000 acre fires [becoming] common place.”
 Such an increase is evidence that the same human conditions exacerbating fire in National Forests, TPA lands, private property, and National Parks, are present in wilderness areas as well.

 From Mosquito Ridge, the Salmon River rushes five thousand feet below me and high mountain wildflowers sway in the warm updraft.
-On a ridge above us, Chicken Peak is the most unique fire lookout I have seen in the entire state of Idaho; its prominent roof and neon orange paint helped pilots navigate over empty swaths of terrain before GPS technology.
+On a ridge above us Chicken Peak is the most unique fire lookout I have seen in the entire state of Idaho; its prominent roof and neon orange paint helped pilots navigate over empty swaths of terrain before GPS technology.
 Chicken Peak is the halfway point between the Mosquito Ridge trailhead and Sheepeater Lookout.

 During the years 1937 and ‘38, Myron and Aloha McCoy staffed Chicken Peak.
 Aloha claimed that this lookout took on more lightning than any other lookout she ever staffed, and that “the electricity literally dripped off the grounding wires.”
 I can easily see why: Chicken Peak, unlike some mountains whose shoulders gradually marry into other peaks, is very exposed.
 I bet this cabin rocks like a boat during storms.